bruceravel/demeter/documents/DPG/_sources/fit/happiness.txt

    The Creative Commons Attribution-ShareAlike License http://creativecommons.org/licenses/by-sa/3.0/

+.. role:: penalty

 The non-statistical happiness metric
 ====================================

-One of the new fitting features introduced by :demeter:`demeter` that was not available in earlier version of :demeter:`artemis` is the fit :quoted:`happiness`.
-This is a non-statistical metric that evaluates the fit in a semantic sense.
+The :quoted:`happiness` is a non-statistical metric that evaluates the fit in a semantic sense.
 As explained elsewhere, :demeter:`ifeffit` uses a Levenberg-Marquardt fitting algorithm and applies Gaussian statistics to the EXAFS analysis problem.
 For a host of reasons, the application of Gaussian statistics is troublesome for EXAFS.
 The most striking result is that the reduced |chi|\ :sup:`2` of a good fit is rarely close to 1, as one would expect for a properly conceived Gaussian problem.
-Even for a very good fit to a metallic standard which returns very sensible parameter values, the reduced
+Even for a very good fit to a metallic standard which returns very sensible parameter values, the reduced |chi|\
-|chi|\ :sup:`2` is likely to be in the 10s or 100s.
+:sup:`2` is likely to be in the 10s or 100s.

 Although the Gaussian problem is ill-posed, years of experience fitting EXAFS data has taught us much about what constitutes as a good fit.
 We expect that the R-factor is small.
 We expect that S\
 :sup:`2`\ :sub:`0` and |sigma|\ :sup:`2` are non-negative.
 We expact
 neither |Delta| R nor E\ :sub:`0` will be too large.
 We know that we should not use too many of the independent points contained in the data.

 All of those are things that we consider when examining the results of a fit.
 When one or more of those things does not hold for a fit, we are unhappy and thus wary of the fit.
 If, however, all of them hold true, then we might have confidence in the fit, thus making us happy.

 A semantic parameter
 --------------------

-Discuss cognitive load here....

 :demeter:`demeter` has a simple mechanism for parameterizing the results of the fit to evaluate a semantic assessment of the fit.
 Each